Installation

 sudo create_ap wlan0 eth0 rpi_wifi mysecurepassword -c 40

-is the wifi interface of your RPI, eth0
+where wlan0 is the wifi interface of your RPI, eth0 is the ethernet interface and -c 40 is the channel of the access point.

 We chose channel 40 because it is a 5GHz channel, which is faster and less crowded than the 2.4GHz channels.

 Note: Please make sure your RPI model supports 5GHz channels.
-If not, you can use -c 1
+If not, you can use -c 1 for 2.4GHz.

-If all goes well you should see wlan0: AP-ENABLED
+If all goes well you should see wlan0: AP-ENABLED in the output of the command.

 Check the Debugging common AP errors section if you have any issues.